askonomm/dompa/README.md

 ![Coverage](https://raw.githubusercontent.com/askonomm/dompa/refs/heads/master/coverage-badge.svg)

-A _work-in-progress_ HTML5 document parser.
-It takes an input of an HTML string, parses it into a node tree, and provides an API for querying and manipulating the node tree.
+A zero-dependency HTML5 document parser.
+It takes an input of an HTML string, parses it into a node tree, and provides an API for querying and manipulating said node tree.

 ## Install